nais/blog/content/posts/elm/elm.md

 files, and the code gets automatically reloaded in the browser, keeping the existing state of the application.

-For production builds, we compile the Elm code bundle it together with our static files in a Docker container based on NGINX.
+For production builds, we compile the Elm code and bundle it together with our static files in a Docker container based on NGINX.
 All the compiled Elm code runs directly in the browser, so there is no need for a proxy layer in between.
 Server side rendering is not needed, as the code is already extremely fast.